apache/ignite-3/modules/configuration/README.md

 ```

 Such a scheme is redundant and can be confusing when using it, since it is not obvious which fields
-are needed for each type of column, to solve these problems, you can use a polymorphic configuration
+are needed for each type of column.
+Instead, one can use a polymorphic configuration
 that will look something like this:

 ```java